There are a lot of ways to make money as a graphic designer if you have a bit of creativity.

 Learn how to use Photoshop, Illustrator, or InDesign.

-Photoshop is good for photo editing, retouching any type of raster image, web-ready digital images, website or app mockup, sketch, and even paint digitally.
+Photoshop is good for photo editing, retouching any type of raster image, web-ready digital images, website or app mockup, sketch, and even painting digitally.

 Illustrator is good for vector-image, logos, icons, posters, business cards, flyers, and note cards. (print-media)